Romaindujardin/romAIn/README.md

 for this I use a FAISS index and a function to search for relevant documents according to the embedding of the question, the embedding of the documents and the index

+### Sent to LLM
+once we've determined which documents are most relevant to answering the question, we send the question + the documents in question + a personalized prompt to optimize the answer.

+As for LLM, I use Mistral-7B-Instruct-v0.2 via hugging face, I use the api for communication

+### Show answer on web interface
+Once the answer is returned, I filter it to prevent it from repeating the question or context and display it on the streamlite page.